BlockTimeWorld/SwapMatic/README.md

 - Replicate the same for Uniswap v2 ("MegaSwap")

 A standards-compliant market information feed to exchanges and trackers should be developed.
 However, most of cyrpto market services support Uniswap already, so for them is it a very small step to use MiniSawap as an information source.

-## MiniSwap Token
-A MiniSwap token **MISP** is available in MiniSwap for a very low Matic price.
-It does not try to become the next world domination currency, but is rather an opportunity to try out swapping with very small balances.
-Buy some MISP, swap it back, but please do not empty the whole MISP pool!

-Please remember that MISP will be pooled with MATIC, so it has some value and it is not a pure junk-test token.

-Any proceedings from MISP go to development and administration of MiniSwap service.

 ## Contributions
 If you want to contribute MiniSwap financially (server costs, the value of admin's time), feel free to donate anything - your tokens, Matic, ETH - in address `0x207Bb29D5D4BB9C3eDE0747306A1fAD6fD8567E2` in Mainnet or Matic Network.
 I may send you back some MISP as a thank-you note!